 Learning should not be limited to only those involved in the delivery or funding of your initiative.
 Sharing with others will not only help colleagues and peers to improve effectiveness and efficiency, it can also help the sector identify best practice around what works.

 How to use the evidence

 Module 4 of the Evaluation handbook looks at using and communicating evaluation findings.

 Section 3.2 of the Evidence rating scale guides stakeholders on whether or not programmes or services should be implemented or continued in light of the evidence that is available.

 The Publishing protocol sets out good practice for publishing government social science research and evaluation outputs.

-The Hub is a one-stop-shop for New Zealand social science government research related to education, health and wellbeing, crime and justice, families, children and young people.
+The Hub is a one-stop-shop for New Zealand social science government research related to education, health and wellbeing, crime and justice, housing, employment, families, children and young people.

 A body of facts or information that can be presented to inform judgement.
 Evidence can be quantitative or qualitative, and may come from various sources including performance monitoring, research, evaluation, statistics and expert opinion.

 Evaluation planning for funding applicants - this step-by-step guide includes information on understanding the cause of outcomes and interpreting results.